Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Implementation

 \section{Implementation}

 In this section, we detail the practical deployment of ChainFL, which includes the off-chain storage scheme, Hyperledger Fabric-based subchain, and modified DAG-based mainchain.
-The transaction and block format in ChainFL are presented in Fig. \ref{fig:transINsubchain}.
-Besides, the implementation of ChainFL in real-world environment and the function modules deployed in each entity are shown in Fig. \ref{fig:implementation} and Fig. \ref{fig:functions}, respectively.
+The formats of transactions and blocks in ChainFL are presented in Fig. \ref{fig:transINsubchain}.
+In addition, the real-world implementation of ChainFL, along with the function modules operational in each entity, are depicted in Fig. \ref{fig:implementation} and Fig. \ref{fig:functions}, respectively.
 The implementation of ChainFL is available on GitHub\footnote{https://github.com/shuoyuan/ChainsFL-implementation}.